 Note that these aren’t “gluten-free places.”
-These are places that you can eat gluten-free.
-As in normal restaurants that just so happen to have food that is gluten-free.
-So we should note that if cross-contamination is a problem, some of these places may not be for you.
+These are places where you can eat gluten-free.
+As in, normal restaurants that just so happen to have food that works for people avoiding gluten.
+So if cross-contamination is a problem, some of these places may not be for you.
 We’re sorry about that, but we also don’t want you to get hurt because we’re friends and that’s what friends are for.
-Now that the sappy emotional bonding is over, onto the guide.
+Now that the sappy emotional bonding is over, on to the guide.

-You know what’s gluten-free?
-Bacon wrapped dates.
-So get them.
-Also a lot of other stuff on the menu is gluten free, but ordering 17 plates of the dates seems like a good idea to us.
+The bacon-wrapped dates at Avec are both gluten-free and incredibly delicious.
+There’s a lot of other stuff on the Mediterranean menu that works (like their steak or whole fish), but ordering 17 plates of the dates for dinner seems like a perfectly valid idea to us.

 This is a great spot in River North to grab something healthy after working out at one of the many boutique studios nearby.
-Seriously, we have to hand it to their real estate agent, since about 71% of people who frequent the gyms within a few block radius of this place are jonesing for some gluten-free healthy food after that amahhhhhzing spin class with their favorite instructor.
+Seriously, we have to hand it to True Food’s real estate agent, since about 71% of people who frequent the gyms within a few-block radius of this place are in the market for some gluten-free health food after spin class.
 And you know what, get the gluten-free blueberry muffin because you did extra tap-backs today, damnit.

-This is one of our favorite breakfast/brunch spots, with all your typical egg dishes, and also your very not typical gluten-free cupcake pancakes.
-Make sure you schedule a nap for afterwards.
-Where you will probably dream about eating these pancakes again.
+This Lakeview is restaurant one of our favorite weekday breakfast/brunch spots.
+You’ll find typical egg dishes, and also some not-so-typical gluten-free cupcake pancakes.
+Make sure you schedule a nap for afterwards - during which you will probably dream about eating those pancakes again.
 Eat, nap, dream, repeat.

-If you’re living the gluten free life and a steakhouse isn’t at the top of your list, then you’re sh*tty at living gluten free.
-Get a big piece of meat up in your face with a vegetable on the side and you are good to go.
-There are obviously tons of options around, but Gibson’s is a classic.
-It’s also doesn’t have to be as big of a trendy scene as some of the other steakhouses, which makes it always reliable.
+If you’re living the gluten-free life and a steakhouse isn’t at the top of your list, you’re making a real mistake.
+Get a perfectly cooked piece of meat (or fish) with a vegetable on the side and you’ll be good to go.
+There are obviously tons of options around, but Gibsons is a classic.
+So make it yours.